Table of Contents

 There is no specific cause for falls and head injuries in children.
 Any place, time, or activity where the child is dynamic may result in a head injury.
-Let it be a supermarket, playschool, shopping mall or a park, children always play around, trying to explore many things.
+Let it be a supermarket, playschool, shopping mall, or park, children always play around, trying to explore many things.
 This makes head injuries in children a very common incident.
-Vigorous shaking or bouncing of infants are reported to be a major cause of brain injury.
+Vigorous shaking or bouncing of infants is reported to be a major cause of brain injury.

-Compared to adults, children have larger heads in proportion to their body, and their neck muscles are not fully developed.
-With these physical characteristics, when they try a new skill like jumping, running etc, it may result in falls and head injuries.
+Compared to adults, children have larger heads in proportion to their bodies, and their neck muscles are not fully developed.
+With these physical characteristics, when they try a new skill like jumping, running, etc., it may result in falls and head injuries.
 Head injuries in newborns may be birth injuries due to mismanaged obstetric events.

 Head injuries in children over the age of 5 may be caused due to sports activities like skateboarding, cycling, gymnastics, swimming, etc. Another major cause reported to be associated with head injuries in children is sexual abuse.
 Like adults, motor vehicle accidents are also reported as another cause of head injuries in kids.